-Still no suitable present for Christmas?
-Would you like to surprise your child with a special toy that not everyone has?
-Here are a few inspirations and models to print for the Christmas celebration:
+Would you like to surprise your child with a special toy that not everyone has or, even better, print a cool toy together with your son or daughter?
+Here are some inspirations and models.

 Awesome!
 This movable dinosaur hits the maker community!
 More than 500 makers have already printed this model and there are already more than 20 remixes!
 But to become so popular we have to mention that the Flexy Rex is a hybrid of various cool 3D models from Thingiverse: It is a remix of the original model from Maker “Kirb”, based on the model from “airfish”, and Maker “zheng3” inspired this version with his “FlexyRex”.
 Maker “DrLex” lists the (low) cost of printing: You have to plan about 70 cents for the filament plus extra costs, such as electricity for your 3D printer, so that at the end you have to pay just around $2 en total.